wongzy/wongzy.github.io/source/_posts/Encryption-Encoding-Hash.md

 2. A send B data(encrypt by [public key B], and add signature data signing by [private key A]  to the end of data )
 3. B received data from A, and use [private key B] to decrypt encrypted data, and use [public key A] to authentication signature data, if decrypted data is equal with signature data, B can confirm that this data is sent by A, man in middle can not make fake data.

+# Encoding

+A famous Encoding function is Base64, we use it to convert data to String, so it can display in text, Base64 is not a encrypt algorithm.

+# Hash

+Hash algorithm includes SHA256, MD5 etc. Hash used in many situation, in java, a base function HashCode, is one of Hash's uses, it can be regard as a summary or outline of data, and when we use encrypt algorithm, we can use Hash to obtain a better performance.